Pep Guardiola after Man City's draw vs RB Leipzig: Winning Champions League was quite easy, it's not anymore

 He said: "City aren't killing off games.
 In the last few years when I've watched City, it's been 2-0, 3-0, 4-0, 5-0 - it's been sensational the amount of goals they score.
 They aren't blowing teams away like they used it - Pep needs to look at that."

-Guardiola, whose side are in the midst of playing five straight away games in 13 days, felt those level of expectations on his side in a competition of this depth isn't in keeping with the reality.
+Guardiola, whose side are in the midst of playing five straight away games in 13 days, felt those level of expectations on his side in a competition of this depth are not in keeping with the reality.

 He said: "This is the Champions League, big clubs are in the Europa League right now.
 It's so demanding now, before it was quite easy, but today all the teams are really strong and well prepared with good managers.